nalapatt/HangoutpointProject/README.md

 ssh-keygen
 enter for all the questions
 creates id_rsa and id_rsa.pub ( private and public keys)
-vi authorized_keys
+cat id_rsa.pub >> authorized_keys
-copy and paste the id_rsa.pub key here cat id_rsa copy this private key to paste into ansible server
+this will copy the public key to authorized keys

 MAKE SURE the permissions are -rw------- in remotehost /.ssh. if not change the permissions by chmod 600